 For that reason, the primary use for a JPEG file is to store files in a small space, and to send them (if print quality is not a concern) via email.

-We don’t recommend JPEG files for printing, but they are useful if you have limited storage space or need to store multiple versions of your logo.
+However, we don’t recommend JPEG files for printing, but they are useful if you have limited storage space or need to store multiple versions of your logo.

-The Advantages of Multiple Formats
+The Advantages of Multiple File Formats

 We understand that our clients may not know every possible use they might have for their logo in the future.
 That’s why we provide them with their logo design, once approved, in multiple file formats.